Frequently Asked Questions

-First, a transcript of your academic record from each and every post-secondary institution you have attended (including the University of Toronto) must be included in your application.
-And, yes, transcripts are the only supporting documents that must be submitted in two different formats: online (electronic) and paper (official).
+First, a transcript of your academic record from each and every post-secondary institution you have attended must be included in your application.
+And, yes, transcripts are the only supporting document that must be submitted in two different formats: online (electronic) and paper (official).
 The electronic online version is a requirement of the University of Toronto School of Graduate Studies.
 The official paper version is utilized for academic assessment purposes and is required as part of every student file.

 What if I can’t get official transcripts?